Impeachment of Andrew Johnson: Trial

 The articles of impeachment were presented to the Senate by John Bingham on March 4, 1868.
 As prescribed by the U.S. Constitution, chief justice of the United States Salmon P. Chase presided over the trial.
-The extent of Chase's authority as presiding officer to render unilateral rulings was a frequent point of contention during the rules debate and trial.
-He initially maintained that deciding certain procedural questions on his own was his prerogative; but after the Senate challenged several of his rulings, he gave up making rulings.
+The extent of Chase's authority as presiding officer to render unilateral rulings was a frequent point of contention.
+Chase maintained that deciding certain procedural questions on his own was his prerogative, but the Senate challenged several of his rulings.

 The House appointed seven members to serve as House impeachment managers, equivalent to prosecutors: John Bingham, George S. Boutwell, Benjamin Butler, John A. Logan, Thaddeus Stevens, Thomas Williams, and James F. Wilson.
 The president's defense team was made up of Benjamin Robbins Curtis, William M. Evarts, William S. Groesbeck, Thomas Amos Rogers Nelson, and Henry Stanbery.
 On the advice of counsel, the president did not appear at the trial.

 Proceedings

 The Senate trial opened on March 4, 1868, and was conducted mostly in open session.
 The Senate chamber galleries were often filled to capacity.
 Public interest was so great that the Senate issued admission passes for the first time in its history.
 For each day of the trial, 1,000 color coded tickets were printed, granting admittance for a single day.

 The impeachment managers argued that Johnson had explicitly violated the Tenure of Office Act by dismissing Stanton without the consent of the Senate.
 They contended that U.S. presidents were obligated to carry out and honor the laws passed by the United States Congress, regardless of whether they believed them to be constitutional, arguing that, otherwise, presidents would be allowed to regularly disobey the will of Congress (which they argued, as elected representatives, represented the will of the American people).

 The defense both questioned the criminality of the alleged offenses and raised doubts about Johnson's intent.
 One of the points made by the defense was that ambiguity existed in the Tenure of Office Act that left open a vagueness as to whether it was actually applicable to Johnson's firing of Stanton.
-They also argued that the Tenure of Office Act was unconstitutional, and that Jonhson's intent in firing Stanton had been to test the constitutionality of the law before the Supreme Court of the United States (and that Johnson was entitled to do so).
+They also argued that the Tenure of Office Act was unconstitutional, and that Johnson's intent in firing Stanton had been to test the constitutionality of the law before the Supreme Court of the United States (and that Johnson was entitled to do so).
 They further argued that, even if the law were constitutional, that presidents should not be removed from office for misconstruing their constitutional rights.
-They further argued that Johnson was acting in interest of the necessity of keeping the Department of War functional by appointing Lorenzo Thomas as an interim officer, and that he had caused no public harm in doing so.
+They further argued that Johnson was acting in the interest of the necessity of keeping the Department of War functional by appointing Lorenzo Thomas as an interim officer, and that he had caused no public harm in doing so.
 They also argued that the Republican Party was using impeachment as a political tool.
 The defense asserted the view that presidents should not be removed from office by impeachment for political misdeeds, as this is what elections were meant for.